Unkn0wxdoll/Unkn0wxdoll/README.md

 > sometimes I don't reply to various messages but that's because I don't know how to reply/react to them

-> I'm honestly really horrible at messaging first, so please understand that, it's not that I don't like you.

 > my spacehey https://spacehey.com/profile?id=1855810

 > Dni: Basic dni / under 13 years old / Alfred's Playhouse fans/stans/enjoyers.